Myanmar Water Festival and Burmese New Year Tour

 • Naypyidaw is the capital city of Myanmar.
 It is 7,054 square kilometres in size, roughly four and a half times the size of London, but its population is only 924,608 people.
 With 20-lane highways and wide streets designed for a future of expansion, the city seems like a ghost town.

 • Similar in size to the Shwedagon Pagoda in Yangon, the 99-meter tall Uppātasanti Pagoda is impossible to miss.
-It houses a Buddha tooth relic and was completed in 2009.
+It houses a Buddha tooth relic and was completed in 2009 and offers stunning views over the plains around the city.

 Wednesday 16th April – Bagan